filakhtov/gentoo-use-docs/www-client/chromium.md

 It is safe to disable this flag.

+### pgo
+Only works with the Clang compiler.
+Pass the `use_lld=true` option to the `gn gen` command and perform the build twice: first time passing the `chrome_pgo_phase=1` option to the `gn gen` command to produce unoptimized version, then use profiler to determine various optimizations that can be performed, and finally perform a second build passing the `chrome_pgo_phase=2` option this time applying the determined optimizations and producing a final version.
+Enabling this flag will significantly increase the build time and slightly improve the runtime performance.

+This flag can be safely disabled.

 ### pic
 Only makes sense on the `ia32` architecture when `system-ffmpeg` flag is disabled.
 Pass the `--disable-asm` option to the `chromium/scripts/build_ffmpeg.py` script.
 Disable optimized assembly code and use the non-optimized but PIC-friendly (Position-Independent Code) code instead.